OPEC, Russia meet to extend record oil cuts, push for compliance

 It was not clear how exactly Iraq would cut output and agree with oil majors working in the country to curtail production.
 Nigeria said it would also aim to reach full compliance.

-Graphic: OPEC May Productihere
+Graphic: OPEC May Production - here

-Reporting by Vladimir Soldatkin and Olesya Astakhova in Moscow, Rania El Gamal in Dubai, Alex Lawler and Ahmad Ghaddar in London, Libby George in Abuja; Editing by Marguerita Choy
+Reporting by Vladimir Soldatkin and Olesya Astakhova in Moscow, Rania El Gamal in Dubai, Alex Lawler and Ahmad Ghaddar in London, Libby George in Abuja; Writing by Dmitry Zhdhannikov; Editing by Marguerita Choy and Edmund Blair